awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-volumes.md

 When you create an EBS volume, it is automatically replicated within its Availability Zone to prevent data loss due to failure of any single hardware component\.
 You can attach an EBS volume to any EC2 instance in the same Availability Zone\.
 After you attach a volume, it appears as a native block device similar to a hard drive or other physical device\.
 At that point, the instance can interact with the volume just as it would with a local drive\.
 You can connect to the instance and format the EBS volume with a file system, such as NTFS, and then install applications\.

 If you attach multiple volumes to a device that you have named, you can stripe data across the volumes for increased I/O and throughput performance\.

-You can attach an `io1` EBS volume to up to 16 Nitro\-based instances\.
-For more information, see [Attaching a volume to multiple instances with Amazon EBS Multi\-Attach](ebs-volumes-multi.md)\.
-Otherwise, you can attach an EBS volume to a single instance\.

 You can get monitoring data for your EBS volumes, including root device volumes for EBS\-backed instances, at no additional charge\.
 For more information about monitoring metrics, see [Amazon CloudWatch metrics for Amazon EBS](using_cloudwatch_ebs.md)\.
 For information about tracking the status of your volumes, see [Amazon CloudWatch Events for Amazon EBS](ebs-cloud-watch-events.md)\.